 Fascinating Fascia (Pronounced Fa (A as in apple)-shah).

 So, what is fascia?
-When you research ‘myofascia’ or ‘fascia’ do you get an updated definition or are they describing it as that sinewy stuff that is covering over the muscle like a piece of meat at the butcher?
-Many articles still state that fascia is what “separates the muscles and organs”.
+When you research ‘myofascia’ or ‘fascia’ do you get an outdated definition describing it as that sinewy stuff that is covering over the muscle like a piece of meat at the butcher?
+Many articles will mislead that fascia is what “separates the muscles and organs”.

 They forget to tell you that…Fascia is one continuous structure.
 It’s web-like and although there is fascia found in between and around the cellular structures (e.g., muscles, organs, bones) it’s been discovered that it also interpenetrates the muscles, organs and bones spanning, without interruption, from head to toe.
 So far so amazing right?